Pregnancy-associated femicide

 Pregnancy-associated femicide is a form of gender-based violence involving the murder of a woman during the period of pregnancy and up to 1 year after childbirth.

 Pregnancy increases the likelihood of femicide.
-Globally, intimate partner violence (IPV) precedes the majority of pregnancy-associated femicides, with male intimate partners being the primary perpetrators.
-In the United States, the leading cause of death for pregnant and postpartum women is femicide.
+Globally, intimate partner violence (IPV) and familial abuse precede the majority of pregnancy-associated femicides, with male intimate partners being the primary perpetrators.
+In the United States, homicide is a leading cause of death for pregnant and postpartum women.
 Women are more likely to be murdered during the pregnancy and postpartum period than to die from the three principal obstetric causes of maternal death (high-blood pressure disorders, hemorrhage, sepsis) or cardiovascular disease.

 Pregnancy-associated femicide is a developing field of study.
 Researchers and activists are calling for the implementation of intervention methods in healthcare and policy, as well as standardized documentation of incidence rate, in order to address the sociopolitical factors contributing to the issue.

 Statistics

 United States

+Age-adjusted mortality rate per 100,000 pregnant and recently pregnant women in 2019 and 2020 in the United States.

-Femicide is the leading cause of death for pregnant and postpartum women.
+Femicide is a leading cause of death for pregnant and postpartum women.
 The risk of femicide for pregnant and postpartum women is 35% greater than for nonpregnant and nonpostpartum women.
 As of 2020, the pregnancy-associated femicide ratio was 5.23 femicides per 100,000 live births.
 This represents a 32.4% increase from the previous year, in correspondence with the increase in IPV since the onset of the COVID-19 pandemic.
 Femicides during pregnancy represented 54% of these cases.
 Black women accounted for 55% of cases; White women accounted for 30.1%; and Hispanic women and other racialized groups accounted for the remainder.
 In 45% of cases, the victims were under 25 years old.
 Firearms were responsible for 81% of incidents.
 Assault by a sharp object and strangulation were, respectively, the second and third most common method of homicide.